AcheronProject/SharkPCB/README.md

 <details><summary> Is this design functional and tested? </summary>

 > Yes.
 Version 3.1 was prototyped and is proven to work.
-Version 3.1.5 will be prototyped and will be the GB version.
+Version 3.1.5 will still be prototyped.

 </details>